Did you know that April 11

 According to western astrology, the zodiac sign of people born on April 11

-If you were born on April 11, 2009, your birthstone is an incredible diamond.
-These gems form under immense pressure, about 100 miles below the Earth's surface.
-Then, deep volcanic eruptions eject them violently upward, at around 20 to 30 miles per hour.
-Here, humans eventually uncover them.
+If you were born on April 11, 2009, your birthstone is the diamond.
+Diamonds are formed deep under immense pressure at depths of about 100 miles below the earth's surface.
+Eruptions then throw them upward into the earth's crust at about 20 to 30 miles per hour.
+Humans later find them and sell them for money.

 When you were born, there were many famous people in history who were born on the same day as you but in different years.
 The following are famous people in history who commemorate birthdays on April 11